 We determine your Bucknell institutional family contribution, subtract it from our cost of attendance, and the result is your calculated institutional financial aid eligibility at Bucknell.
-Please keep in mind that the Bucknell Institutional Family contribution is different from the Federal Expected Family Contribution (EFC) from the FAFSA, as that Federal EFC is calculated by the Department of Education and is only used to determine eligibility for federal aid.
+Please keep in mind that Bucknell's methodology is different from the Federal Expected Family Contribution (EFC) from the FAFSA, as that Federal EFC is calculated by the Department of Education and is only used to determine eligibility for federal aid.
 We are not able to meet a student's federal need level, but we try to award as much financial aid as possible with a combination of grants, scholarships, loans and work study from all of the federal, state and institutional aid programs that we offer.
 (If you are not eligible for need-based aid, you will be awarded an Unsubsidized Federal Direct Loan.)
 In future years, please be aware that if your family's income increases or number in college decreases, your Bucknell Need-Based Grant will decrease.

-In May/June, we will review your and your parents' tax and verification documents, primarily looking at income and number enrolled at least half-time in degree-seeking first undergraduate higher education programs.
+In May/June, we will review your and your parents' tax and verification documents.
 Please understand that we are not able to increase your aid during this verification; we will simply verify that you are still eligible for the aid package that was awarded to you.

-It is *very important* to remember that if your actual income is higher than what you reported on the CSS PROFILE, your assets are higher, or if your number in college is lower, then your need-based aid eligibility will be reduced, so you will need to be prepared for this situation.
+It is *very important* to remember that if the actual income is higher than what was reported on the CSS PROFILE, assets are higher, or if the number in college is lower, then your need-based aid eligibility will be reduced, so you will need to be prepared for this situation.

 Also, if you apply late, we cannot guarantee that funding will be available.